 This desire has led me to give a great deal of my time over the last five years to the Labour Party, where I have learned a great deal about the machinery of politics.
 I have worked - and continue to work - to promote democracy.

-I'm aware that stating my political affiliation upfront will lead some to dismiss what I have to say on plitically-related matters, but it would be dishonest not to.
+I'm aware that stating my political affiliation upfront will lead some to dismiss what I have to say on politically-related matters, but it would be dishonest not to.
 We all have our biases; some are more open about it than others.